skramm/homog2d/docs/homog2d_manual.md

 ### 9.1 - Testing

+A unit-test program is included.
+It is uses the [Catch2](https://github.com/catchorg/Catch2) library.
+The travis-based CI loads the 2.13.6 release.
-A unit-test program is included, it is build and run with `$ make test`.
+It is build and run with `$ make test`.
 If you have Opencv installed on your machine, you can run the additional tests that make sure the Opencv binding stuff runs fine by passing make option `USE_OPENCV=Y`:
 ```
 make test USE_OPENCV=Y